AhuraMagda/AhuraMagda/README.md

 ## My projects

-🟠 I'm currently working on: a website for an event
+🟠 I'm currently working on: a website for an event using GatsbyJS

 ### Commercial websites
 - [https://djpatrykdjtomek.pl/](https://github.com/AhuraMagda/djpatrykdjtomek.pl) + PHP